 - Chilly’s Bottle in Metallic Rose Gold.
 24 hrs cold, 12 hours hot, leak proof and quality materials make for the perfect mountain bottle.
 RRP £25.

 - Sandy Beanie by Barts.
 Soft fleece lining for ultimate warmth and comfort.
 RRP £27.

 For the Children

 Dressing the children on your family holiday can be a hard and sometimes stressful task.
 But stress no more.
-This season we can introduce the solution to all the child-dressing problems…Dinoski wear!
+This season we can introduce the solution to all the child-dressing problems…Roarsome ski wear!
 The fantastic themed snow suits for your children’s snowy adventures.

 Ranks top with the most fashionable kids ski-wear for 2018/19 and practical too.
 Waterproof throughout, padding to protect falls, insulated from head to toe and brightly coloured with ears so they can be seen!
-Give your kids the choice of being a Spike, Cub or Hop and let them create their own mountain adventures!
+Give your kids the choice of being a Shark, Leopard, or Unicorn and let them create their own mountain adventures!

 So, embrace ski fashion 2019, show off your personality in bold colours paired with retro patterns, or classic black and faux fur.
 Optimise this season’s ski outfit with those extra accessories to make it your own.
 I’m sure you could even make some time whilst you are in resort to head to the luxury boutique shops for more ski-wear trends!

 Not booked your ski holiday yet?
 Get in touch with our Ski Specialists who will be able to find you your perfect luxury chalet for your ski holiday.
 Give us a call on +44 1202 203650 or you can send us an email.
 We look forward to hearing from you!